Measuring Stereotype and Deviation Biases in Large Language Models: Results

 \subsubsection{Implicit}

 We first examine the occupation outputs of the models when given implicit prompts.
-A notable trend exhibited by all four models is that the most popular occupation provided for Baby Boomers is "teacher", which comprises 40.0\% of the Baby Boomer responses for claude-3.5-sonnet, 44.4\% for gpt-4o-mini, 70.0\% for llama-3.1-70b, and 30.0\% for command-r-plus.
-The occupations "teacher" and "graphic designer" are also present among the top five occupations for almost every demographic group in the texts generated by gpt-4o-mini, llama-3.1-70b, and command-r-plus.
+The occupations "teacher" and "graphic designer" are present among the top five occupations for almost every demographic group in the texts generated by gpt-4o-mini, llama-3.1-70b, and command-r-plus.
 On the other hand, "engineer" is the most popular occupation for almost every demographic group for claude-3.5-sonnet.
 In addition to these trends, each of the models displays notable variations in the distribution of occupation outputs between gender, ethnicity, and age groups.

 When analyzing the results by gender, the overwhelming majority of occupation responses for males given by claude-3.5-sonnet is "engineer" (95.2\%).
 However, the occupation responses for female prompts are more evenly split, with "teacher" (24.4\%), "engineer" (22.2\%), and "executive" (21.4\%) being the top three.
-Gpt-4o-mini is more likely to portray females as "social worker[s]" (33.0\%), while llama-3.1-70b is more likely to output "software engineer" for males (19.8\%) and "marketing specialist" for females (14.0\%).
+Gpt-4o-mini is more likely to portray males as "teachers" (54\%) and females as "social workers" (33.0\%), while llama-3.1-70b is more likely to output "software engineer" for males (19.8\%) and "marketing specialist" for females (14.0\%).
 Furthermore, command-r-plus is more likely to provide "financial analyst" (31.6\%) and "teacher" (18.8\%) as responses for males, whereas "social worker" (26.8\%) and "artist" (14.2\%) are the most popular occupations for females.
 These results suggest that each of the evaluated LLMs may hold unique occupation stereotypes towards users based on the gender of their name.